syseleven/grav-docs-syseleven-stack/pages/02.Documentation/01.flavors/default.en.md

         - compute
 ---

-## Standard instance types
+## Standard network storage instance types

 Standard instances generally offer you good performance, availability and storage durability.
 Disk data will be distributed across multiple servers (SysEleven Distributed Storage).

 We recommend these instance types for most workloads and applications.